 I came across an article from The Wall Street Journal titled The Facebook-Free Baby—Are you a mom or dad who’s guilty of ‘oversharenting’?
 The cure may be to not share at all.
-Author Steven Leckart discusses the circumstances leading to parents sharing too much online about their kids, as well as potential repercussions for doing so.
+Author Steven Leckart discusses why parents share too much online about their kids, as well as repercussions for doing so.

 We post about our kids for several reasons:

 - We like to update our friends and families about our kids, from first baby pictures to a recording of their Christmas recital.
-Particularly for parents who live far from families, social networking sites like Facebook are the primary means relatives can catch a glimpse of the little ones.
+Particularly for parents who live far from families, sites like Facebook are the only ways relatives can catch a glimpse of the little ones.

 - Parenthood can be lonely.
 Taking photos, writing blogs and posting on mom boards offer parents a chance to fill the day.
 Parents with no close physical ties to other parents can also turn to the online community for support and camaraderie.

 - Kids are just so darn cute.
 We’re proud of them.
 We love their jokes.
 And we want our friends and family to know how ridiculously amazing they are.